Increasing the technical, institutional, and financial sustainability of CRS

-SHOPS Plus is focused on strengthening CRS’s technical, institutional, and financial capacity with greater capacity, resources, and independence to remain a competitive contributor to national health outcomes.
-CRS is a social marketing company and leading provider of priority health products in Nepal.
+SHOPS Plus is strengthening Nepal CRS Company (CRS) technical, institutional, and financial capacity to help ensure they remain a competitive contributor to national health outcomes.

-Financial capacity building: SHOPS Plus assesses CRS’s financial management capabilities and implementing a series of interventions that support proper financial management policies and procedures and improve overall cost recovery.
-SHOPS Plus also supported CRS’s successful application to USAID for a fixed indirect rate, enabling CRS to pursue new business opportunities that will diversify its funding sources and move towards becoming a more financially sustainable NGO.
+Financial capacity building: SHOPS Plus regularly assesses CRS’s financial management capabilities and is implementing a series of interventions that support proper financial management policies and procedures and improve overall cost recovery.
+SHOPS Plus also supported CRS’s successful application to USAID for a fixed indirect rate, enabling CRS to pursue new business opportunities that will diversify its funding sources and move towards becoming a more financially sustainable social marketing organization.